 Hospital spokesman Dennis Mathis did not have information Tuesday evening about the accident or the Air Care efforts.

 San Juan Fire Chief Larry Marcum did not have information about the accident, nor did Kimberlae Houk, spokeswoman for the Northern Navajo Medical Center.

 Names of victims were not immediately released.
-No further information about the cause of the accident was available Tuesday.

 Calls to the Shiprock and Window Rock, Ariz., offices of the Navajo Department of Public Safety were not returned Tuesday.
 The calls were placed after business hours.